-- 5.1.1 Advocate for trans migrants, asylum seekers, and refugees to receive the support they need to stay in Canada. - 5.1.2 Prioritize trans advocacy as a political campaign and consider requests for financial and non-financial support from trans advocacy campaigns. - 5.1.3 Advocate for the Quebec government to immediately end all funding for the transphobic Pour les droits des femmes du Quebec (PDF). - 5.1.4 Support the advocacy of the Centre of Gender Advocacy in their legal fight against transphobia in Quebec's name and gender marker change laws. - 5.1.5 Collaborate with other student unions to combat transphobia and support trans communities. - 5.1.6 Advocate for the Quebec government to mandate training to general practitioners on trans healthcare and enforce treatment standards. - 5.1.7 Support the establishment of a permanent, ongoing gender marker and name change clinic for trans people in Montreal.
+5.1.1 Advocate for trans migrants, asylum seekers, and refugees to receive the support they need to stay in Canada;

+5.1.2 Prioritize trans advocacy as a political campaign and consider requests for financial and non-financial support from trans advocacy campaigns;

+5.1.3 Advocate for the Quebec government to immediately end all funding for the transphobic Pour les droits des femmes du Québec (PDF);

+5.1.4 Support the advocacy of the Centre of Gender Advocacy in their legal fight against transphobia in Quebec's name and gender marker change laws;

+5.1.5 Collaborate with other student unions to combat transphobia and support trans communities;

+5.1.6 Advocate for the Québec government to mandate training to general practitioners on trans healthcare and enforce treatment standards; and

+14 Jody Herman.
+Gendered Restrooms and Minority Stress: The public regulation of gender and its impact on transgender people's lives.
+Journal of Public Management and Social Policy, Spring 2013.

+Située sur les territoires traditionnels des collectivités Haudenosaunee et Anishinaabe.

+Located on Haudenosaunee and Anishinaabe, traditional territories.

+(514) 398-6800 | ssmu.ca | 3600 rue McTavish, Suite 1200, Montréal, QC, H3A 0G3

+5.1.7 Support the establishment of a permanent, ongoing gender marker and name change clinic for trans people in Montreal.